KrishnaChandrasekar/agenticairflow/README.md

 **Note:** The Airflow operator previously named `AgenticSSHOperator` is now called `AgenticRunOperator`.
 It does not use SSH, but instead runs commands or scripts on the targeted OS via the Agentic Router and Agents.
 Update your DAGs and plugins to use `AgenticRunOperator` for all job execution tasks.

 **Ecosystem Note:** This system supports both Python-based agents and Go-based agents.
 You can run agents implemented in either language, and they will interoperate seamlessly within the same Agentic Router and Airflow environment.

+> **🎯 Advanced Routing:** For intelligent job targeting using labels (environment zones, capabilities, regions), see the complete [Label-Based Job Routing Guide](#8-label-based-job-routing) with Airflow DAG examples.

 ## 4. What You'll See